By Elizabeth Prata

 The years upon years of Christian teachers and other leading women normalizing direct revelation has had untold and devastating effects on the faith.

 Books and teaching material aimed at women usually create a scenario where God’s voice appears in a more romantic than biblical way.
 We read of ‘gentle whispers’ or moon-soaked walks where the quiet voice enters one’s heart, and the like.
 Yet is that how God speaks?
 Once in the Bible He came in a whisper, and to prove a point to Elijah.
-Mainly when God speaks it is in a THUNDER!!!
+When God speaks it is often in a THUNDER!!!
 (Exodus 19, Exodus 20, Job 37:4-5, Psalm 18:13, Psalm 29:2-4, Revelation 14:2, Revelation 19:6, etc)

 And when the recipient hears that Godly thunder, they fall down as if dead!
 Here is Forerunner Commentary on Deuteronomy 4:32-36